Katapult Pro Field Manual

 Should you need to move the anchor in the office, the “Move Anchor” feature allows you to move an anchor with more precision.
 To utilize this feature, double-click on the anchor you want to move to open the Node Info Panel on the right hand side of the screen.
 Here you’ll find the “Move Anchor” button at the bottom of the Node Info Panel.
 When you click on the “Move Anchor” button, your mouse turns into a faded black dropper with a yellow line connecting to the selected node.

 At the bottom of the screen, you’ll see the distance and bearing for the dropper, and you can either move it to the correct position by clicking on a new location or type in the distance or bearing.
 Once you click on a location, this will move the anchor to the new location you have selected.
 If you wish to cancel this action and not move the anchor, you can click on the "X" in the “MOVE ANCHOR” modal at the bottom of the screen.

 After field crews have been fully equipped and have all necessary safety gear and PPE, office staff can prepare deployment maps of Katapult Pro jobs for intuitive deployment using the "Copy Nodes" power tool.
 Users can copy a starting pole from a series of jobs to a deployment map that can easily be navigated to by field technicians using the mobile navigation tool.

 Once you have arrived on site, your field crew will roughly follow the photo documentation outlined in the flow chart above.

 1) The process begins with sync shots.
-Take a photo of the field details screen with any and all cameras being used to collect data.
-These photos will allow the software to recognize the offset between camera photos and associate all photos to the correct locations.
+Take a photo of the sync shot screen with any and all cameras being used to collect data.
+These photos will allow the software to recognize the offset between camera photos and the actual time, associating all photos to the correct locations.

 2) The next step is collecting data for your first midspan.
 Let's go over the Main Camera Operator's responsibilities first: